zacyzacy/zacyoungdale-website/content/_index.md

 ___2016 - Present___

-- System Administrator
-- Automating tasks with Python, Node, Bash, PowerShell
+- Automating tasks with Python, Bash, and PowerShell
 - Data Science/Analytics with Tableau and Python
 - Developing Excel/Office extensions with C#
-- Web Software QA
+- Web Application QA
-- Automating Windows desktop tasks with Auto Hot Key
 - Automating deployment/maintenance of enterprise applications
 - AWS system management
 - Front end development with Javascript and CSS
 - Drupal/WordPress PHP development
 - Docker (Development and Production)
 - IT support desk
-- Database development/maintenance
 - Creating documentation
 - Monitoring and maintaining IT infrastructure
-- Working with/around internal legacy software
 - Training end users to use new technology
 - Data recovery
-- Gathering requirements for internal software

 #### Full Stack Developer